MrRelliks/New-World---server-status-bot--discord-/README.md

 # New-World---server-status-bot--discord-
+#### Update
+Have recoded the bot to work with nwdb since they have merged with newworldstatus and the old method no longer works, as soon as a public API is released I'll update it again but this is the best we have so far.

+In order for the bot to work, please replace your worldupdate.py with the new one and change your worldname in config.py to your unique identifier, this can be found at https://nwdb.info/server-status/servers.json

+## Description
 This is a stripped down version of the Marauder Bot I coded for the bifrost server.
 It will update (every 180 seonds) the status of a particular world on new world.

 The code is pretty simple and can be added in to any existing bot.
 I have omitted any of the more custom commands/functions of the Marauder bot as they are generally